It's one of your biggest expenses, and it's always in flux. Nearly every business across the country has the same major concern: labor cost.

-You've probably heard it a million times, but if you're not growing, you're decaying.
 Successful business owners know that the money they make day in and day out, is ultimately invested back into their business, particularly through their workforce.
-Achieving the perfect labor cost is a combination of different factors.
-Here are 5 tips on how to optimize your restaurant labor:
+Yet achieving perfect labor costs is a combination of tools, skills and insights.
+There 5 tips will help you save more, and spend less.

-By allowing staff and management to communicate on a single platform, day off requests and schedule changes are made more consistent and easy.
+Smart scheduling software is a game changer when it comes to communication.
+This advanced technology allows staff and management to communicate on a single platform, this means schedule changes are made more consistent and easy.
 No more phone calls during rush hours, forgotten conversations, and lost or crumpled written requests!

 Staff are also more likely to communicate with one another, and covering shifts will be easier accessible and more stress-free.
 Broadcasting messages to staff makes communication simple and schedules are easier to create, even with a constant flow of requests.
 Making work easy for you and your employees will also likely reduce your employee turnover rate!